 - Heritage: lectures, workshops and site visits led by expert practitioners, providing researchers with the skills, knowledge and confidence to engage effectively with partners in the heritage, museums and cultural sector, whether through research collaborations or as a career choice.
-This pathway is delivered by the Heritage Partnerships Team and the National Trust Partnership.
+This pathway is delivered by the Heritage Partnerships Team.
 Heritage Pathway is also open to undergraduates and visiting students.

 - Teaching: courses and workshops on all aspects of teaching, from pedagogy to teaching philosophies.
 This pathway is delivered in partnership with the Centre for Teaching and Learning and the University Engagement Programme at the Ashmolean Museum.